 Wedged in the southeast corner of I-90 and I-290, the 3,558-acre Ned Brown Preserve—more popularly known as Busse Woods (pronounced BUSS-ee)—has so much land and water to explore and so many family-friendly activities to enjoy that a quick stop can easily turn into a full-day excursion.
 From fishing and picnics to model-airplane flying and elk spotting, there is something for everyone.
-The 460-acre lake, extensive bike path and large picnic groves draw big crowds.
-With some 2.5 million visitors each year—roughly as many as Yellowstone National Park—Busse is one of the best-used natural areas in Illinois.
+The 460-acre lake, extensive bike path and large picnic groves help this preserve draw well over a million visitors each year—making it one of the best-used natural areas in Illinois.

 Enjoying Ned Brown